monika-kaniewska/sql_data_analysis_project/README.md

 The analysis was conducted using Rockbuster's relational database, which includes data on films, customers, payments, rentals, and more.

 # Tools
-* PostgreSQL + pgAdmin 4 – for querying and exploring the database
+* PostgreSQL + pgAdmin4 – for querying and exploring the database
 * DBVisualizer – to generate the Entity Relationship Diagram
 * Tableau Public – for creating interactive data visualizations
 * PowerPoint – for presenting insights and recommendations